DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 > specify the total number of all browsers' instances after the `remote:` keyword.

 You can also use the [--qr-code](#--qr-code) option to display QR-codes that represent the same URLs.
-Scan the QR-codes using the device on which you are going to test your application.
+Scan the QR-codes with the device on which you wish to test your application.
 This connects the browsers to TestCafe and starts the tests.

 ### Browsers Accessed Through Browser Provider Plugins

-To run tests in [cloud browsers](common-concepts/browsers/browser-support.md#browsers-in-cloud-testing-services) or [other browsers](common-concepts/browsers/browser-support.md#nonconventional-browsers) accessed through a [browser provider plugin](../extending-testcafe/browser-provider-plugin/README.md), specify the browser's alias that consists of the `{browser-provider-name}` prefix and the name of a browser (the latter can be omitted); for example, `saucelabs:Chrome@52.0:Windows 8.1`.
+To run tests in [cloud browsers](../concepts/browsers.md#browsers-in-cloud-testing-services) or [other browsers](../concepts/browsers.md#nonconventional-browsers) accessed through a [browser provider plugin](../extending-testcafe/browser-provider-plugin/README.md), specify the browser's alias that consists of the `{browser-provider-name}` prefix and the name of a browser (the latter can be omitted); for example, `saucelabs:Chrome@52.0:Windows 8.1`.

 ```sh
 testcafe "saucelabs:Chrome@52.0:Windows 8.1" tests/sample-fixture.js
 ```

-### Starting browser with arguments
+### Start a Browser With Arguments

 If you need to pass arguments for the specified browser, write them after the browser's alias.
 Enclose the browser call and its arguments in quotation marks.